 The Large is much easier to get onto the rod, but it may be too large to allow you to remove the tip section from the second section on the seiryu rods.

-You no longer have to choose which to order, though.
-I now include some of each in the package.
+You do not have to choose which to order, though.
+Both are included in the package.

 Replacing the lillian is not particularly difficult.
 I think I've seen a couple videos on how to do it, but one of them advocates a method I absolutely, positively would never use, and would not recommend you use either.
 There is no way I would ever use a lighter to try to stick the lillian onto the rod tip.
 It only sticks if the nylon gets hot enough to melt onto the rod tip, but if you get nylon too hot it will burn.
 Given that all the Japanese rod companies include warning pamphlets that instruct people not to keep a rod in a car trunk on a sunny day, I have to think that the heat from a hot car (which is never hot enough to melt nylon!) or the heat from a lighter are not particularly good for your rod tip.
 I don't know if it is a common practice in Japan but I still would not do it and would not recommend it.